 Those seeking advice for their personal injury claim should prepare and inform themselves on the viability of their lawsuit.
 Injured Connecticut residents in need of consultation are encouraged to contact the personal injury lawyers at Carter Mario.
 However, before contacting any qualified legal representative, it is important to know what questions one should ask their personal injury attorney.
 The following questions are designed to help one know what to expect as they progress through their case.

 There are specific conditions that need to be met for a third-party to be held accountable for an injury.
 It is far easier to file a claim when the injury is the result of intentional misconduct.
-However, one can also file a claim if one's injury is the direct result of negligence from a third party.
-What constitutes as a third party can range from a personal friend, to a doctor, to a product manufacturer.
-A lawyer will examine your claim and inform you on the specifics of liability and if your injury is applicable for a case.
+However, one can also file a claim if one’s injury is the direct result of negligence from a third party.
+What constitutes a third party can range from a personal friend to a doctor, to a product manufacturer.
+A lawyer will examine your claim and inform you of the specifics of liability and if your injury is applicable for a case.